Reviews You Can Rely On

 Cleaning

-The various components of the Aicok Slow Juicer that require cleaning after use are dishwasher-safe, making it easy to clean.
-It is also relatively easy for those without a dishwasher to clean the various parts by hand, with only the lid having one spot that is slightly harder to clean.
+The Aicok Slow Juicer was pretty easy to clean.
+Its various components that require cleaning after use are dishwasher-safe, and it's also relatively easy for those without a dishwasher to clean the parts by hand.
+Only the lid has one spot that is slightly harder to clean.
 This product even includes a cleaning brush, but we found it a bit flimsy.

 aicok slow masticating juicer - the aicok is extremely easy to clean by hand but is also...